dvirbo/Ex3_OOP/README.md

  algorithms that we buit to help us implements the methods of the intreface:
  - lowest_dist: calculate the lowest dist between two given nodes.
  - Dijkstra_algorithm_path: Find the shortest route for any pair node,
- - is_connected:check if the given grapg is strongly connected
+ - Isconected: check if the graph is strongly connected (there is a valid path from each node to each other node).
  - DFS:Depth-first search